wuihee/notes/machine-learning/advanced-learning-algorithms/neural-networks.md

 - ReLU is less computationally expensive than the sigmoid function.
 - Additionally, because of the shape of its graph, gradient descent is more effective.
+- It's ability to "turn-off" allows the neural network to "stitch together" different linear functions to create complex graphs to fit the model.

 ### Why Use Activation Functions?